 IMPACT OF JOTHI PENS SO FAR

-This project was also presented to the honorable Montreal Mayor, Valérie Plante, at a visit to a Côte-des-neiges community centre.
+This project was also presented to the honorable Montreal Mayor, Valérie Plante, at her visit to a community centre in Côte-des-neiges.

 300 banner pens have been distributed throughout Montreal in collaboration with women’s shelters and organizations working mostly with racialized communities through facilitated workshops and visits and the response has been phenomenal.